adamlamri/dutfinal-be/README.md

-# DUTFinal
+# dutfinal-be
-This is the final project at DUT
+This is the back-end final project at DUT